imixs/open-bpmn/README.md

     $ nvm ls-remote

-We currently are using 18.17.1 for development.
+In the current code base we are using 18.17.1 for development.
+Before version 1.2.x we used 14.21.3.